LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 Logtalk uses nomenclature similar to in other object-oriented programming languages such as Smalltalk.
-Therefore, the terms *query* and *message* are used interchangeably when referring to declared predicates that are part of an object interface.
-Likewise, the terms *predicate* and *method* are used interchangeably when referring to predicates defined inside objects and categories.
+Therefore, the terms *query* and *message* are used interchangeably when referring to a declared predicate that is part of an object interface.
+Likewise, the terms *predicate* and *method* are used interchangeably when referring to the predicate definition (inside an object or category) that is called to answer a message.

 .. _messages_operators: